paulsimroth/restaurant_full_system/README.md

 ## Development

-### PRISMA DATABASE

-connect Prisma to Database.
+Follow these steps to start your Dev environment

-For starting devlopment and after changes to schema.prisma `npx prisma db push`
+1. (Only at first setup or after a chnage to schema.prisma) Connect Prisma to Database `npx prisma db push`

-Generate Prisma Client
+2. Generate Prisma Client
 `npx prisma generate`

-Look at the menu items in the Databse
+3. Look at the menu items in the Databse
 `npx prisma studio`

+4. start server
+`npm run dev`

 ## Technology Stack & Tools